alexandrosb88/home_insurance_quote_generator/README.md

 <summary>Entering Basic Info</summary>
 <br />

-Firstly, the user can provide the basic information that wishes to be included in the quotation:
+Firstly, the user provides basic information that wishes to be included in the quotation:

 ![info](info.png)